godotengine/godot-docs/classes/class_timer.rst

 After a timer enters the scene tree, it can be manually started with :ref:`start()<class_Timer_method_start>`.
 A timer node is also started automatically if :ref:`autostart<class_Timer_property_autostart>` is ``true``.

 Without requiring much code, a timer node can be added and configured in the editor.
-The :ref:`timeout<class_Timer_signal_timeout>` signal it emits can also be connected through the Node dock in the editor:
+The :ref:`timeout<class_Timer_signal_timeout>` signal it emits can also be connected through the Signals dock in the editor:

 ::